trustedanalytics/scoring-pipelines/README.md

     y.extend(['Venus'])
     y.extend(['Mercury'])

-    # the entry point method that will be invoked by the scoring pipeline app on each streaming record
+    # the entry point method that will be invoked by the scoring pipeline app on each streaming record.
+This would need to be referenced in the configuration file as shown above
     def evaluate(record):
         record.add_columns(add_numeric_time, [('date', str), ('numeric_time', atk.float64)])
         record.add_columns(string_to_numeric(column_list), new_columns_schema)